AckerlyXu/heima/articles/media-services/media-services-rest-get-started.md

 To start the streaming endpoint, do the following:

-1. Log in at the [Azure Classic Management portal](https://manage.windowsazure.cn/).
+1. Log in at the [Azure portal](https://portal.azure.cn/).
-2. Click Streaming endpoints.
+2. In the Settings window, click Streaming endpoints.
 3. Click the default streaming endpoint.

     The DEFAULT STREAMING ENDPOINT DETAILS window appears.